AI Model Scoring Benchmark

 Results: By Size

-Accuracy (MAD vs Opus 4.7) broken down by PR size category.
+Accuracy (MAD vs Opus 4.7) by PR size category.

 | Model | Tiny (<50) | Small (50-150) | Medium (150-500) | Large/XL (500+) |